adrianpalomares/MovieSearchCLI/README.md

 A command line application to search for movies and get a quick description

 ## Getting Started
-Follow the instruction to get this application running on your local machine
+Follow the instructions to get this application running on your local machine

 ### Prerequisites
 * Node.js